Complier General Causal Effect in Randomized Controlled Trials with One-Sided Noncompliance: Introduction

 The challenge in estimating causal effects under noncompliance lies in the fact that the causal effect for the entire population is not identifiable from the observed data. \cite{frangakis2002principal} introduced the principal stratification framework, which partitions the study population into principal strata, subpopulations defined by the joint potential compliance behavior under alternative treatment assignments.
 The causal effect within each stratum, known as the principal causal effect, is causally interpretable and can, under certain conditions, be identified from the observed data.
-The Complier General Causal Effect (CGCE), the primary estimand of this paper, is such a principal causal effect defined for the subpopulation of compliers.
-Its formal definition and identification conditions are presented in Section~\ref{sec:setting}.
-Some special cases of this estimand include the complier average causal effect (CACE) and the complier quantile causal effect (CQCE).

 In the literature, estimating causal effect with the issue of noncompliance has been studied across disciplines, with researchers approaching it from various perspectives.
-For the average causal effect, the first set of results on the identification and estimation of CACE, also known as the local average treatment effect, was provided by \cite{imbens1994identification}.
+For the average causal effect, the first set of results on the identification and estimation of complier average causal effect (CACE), also known as the local average treatment effect (LATE), was provided by \cite{imbens1994identification}.
 Building on the instrumental variable (IV) framework introduced in \cite{angrist1996identification}, subsequent work has leveraged treatment assignment as an IV for the treatment received to obtain valid estimates of CACE.
 This line of research has since produced a rich literature under varying assumptions and settings, for example, \cite{abadie2003semiparametric}, \cite{tan2006regression}, \cite{frolich2007nonparametric}, \cite{wang2021estimation}, \cite{levis2024nonparametric}, \cite{baker2024multiple}, among others.
 One can also refer to some textbooks, e.g., \cite{imbens2015causal}, for a comprehensive review of this topic.
-In contrast, the quantile causal effect \citep{doksum1974empirical, firpo2007efficient} has received considerably less attention in the presence of noncompliance. \citet{wei2021estimation} investigated the CQCE for censored data with a binary IV.
-More importantly, existing methods are limited to estimating a single type of complier causal effect, either the CACE or the CQCE, rather than accommodating a more general causal estimand such as the one considered in this paper.
+In contrast, the quantile causal effect \citep{doksum1974empirical, firpo2007efficient} has received considerably less attention in the presence of noncompliance. \citet{wei2021estimation} investigated the complier quantile causal effect (CQCE) for censored data with a binary IV.
+More importantly, existing methods are limited to estimating a \emph{single} type of complier causal effect, either the CACE or the CQCE, rather than accommodating a more general causal estimand.